These U.S. cities take the holidays above and beyond with spectacular displays, decorations, and celebrations.

 WHERE: Ogden, Utah

 Northern Utah’s Ogden, one of the country’s great railway hubs, welcomes in the holiday season each year with their downtown Christmas Village.
-A winter wonderland is staged in the middle of town as miniature cottages pop-up, modeled after Santa’s North Pole Village.
-Each of the 59 elf-sized cottages has its own theme including The Elf Workshop, The Grinch, and Santa’s Castle—a cottage where children can visit with Santa himself.
-Rides on the free Polar Express Train are a favorite, as the locomotive passes through a glow-in-the-dark tunnel painted with holiday flourishes.
+A winter wonderland is staged in the middle of town with miniature cottages modeled after Santa’s North Pole Village.
+Each of the 50 elf-sized cottages has its own theme, including The Elf Workshop, The Grinch, and Santa’s Castle—a cottage where children can visit with Santa himself.
+Visitors can also hop on a free train ride around the village.
+The season starts at the end of November each year, with an opening day Holiday Electric Light Parade featuring over 50 floats.
+Entertainment is offered six nights a week, and the whole event is free to attend.

-Insider Tip: Be sure to take time to explore Union Station, the former train depot that served as a major hub for transcontinental rail service.
+INSIDER TIPBe sure to explore Union Station, the former train depot that served as a major hub for transcontinental rail service.
 The station has been retrofitted into three museums featuring trains, firearms, and automobiles.

 Nevada City Victorian Christmas